 Ms. Xiao held the honor of United States Artistic Ambassador during extensive concert tours of Europe.
 Her performances and interviews have been broadcast on television and radio throughout Europe, Asia and North America.
 Her concert recording of Frank Martin's Ballade for Viola and Orchestra has been heard on over five hundred radio stations worldwide.
 As a special guest soloist, Ms. Xiao was invited to give the premiere performance of Alfred Schnittke's Viola Concerto with L'Orchestre de la Suisse Romande in Geneva.
 The success of her performance was acclaimed by all three major newspapers in Geneva.
 The Geneva Tribune heralded her as the "ideal interpreter of the music".
 As a sought after chamber music performer, she has collaborated with internationally celebrated artists such as Yo-Yo Ma, Joseph Silverstein and Cho-Liang Lin.
 Ms. Xiao was the featured artist for the Annual William Primrose Memorial Concert.
-She was also an adjudicator for the 2013 Lionel Tertis International Viola Competition in the United Kingdom.
+She has also been invited to serve as an adjudicator for numerous International Viola Competitions including the Lionel Tertis International Viola Competition in the United Kingdom.

 Ms. Xiao is the featured soloist in the world premiere recording of the original and revised versions of the Bartok Viola Concerto.
 This recording with the Budapest Philharmonic has won rave critical reviews worldwide.
 Her CD of Complete Works for Viola and Orchestra by Ernest Bloch features her own transcription of the Baal Shem Suite.
 It has received the “Critic’s Choice Award” from American Record Guide, which praised her performance with “the solo playing is spectacular on all counts.”
 Ms. Xiao’s newest CD, released to international critical acclaim, is Works for Viola and Orchestra by English Composers with the Budapest Symphony.
 It includes the world premiere of Viola Concerto by William Walton (2002 edition) and was released by Delos.